ms-cc-org/NAIRR-AI-Unlocked/WORKSHOP_ANVIL.md

 cuda version: 12.4
 ```

-Here, CUDA is available, but it is showing as `False` because you are on the login node.
+This is expected.

+`cuda available: False` means you are currently on a login node without a GPU allocated.

+`cuda version: 12.4` means the installed PyTorch package was built with CUDA support.
+CUDA should become available later when the workflow runs inside a Slurm job on a GPU compute node.

 ### What to do if the environment file fails